rohitb-patil/FACE-RECOGNITION-WITH-SERIAL-COMMUNICATION/README.md

 This project combines three key components:
 1. **Facial Recognition Model Implementation**: We have developed a facial recognition model to identify individuals.
+2. ESP32 webcam integration: Incorporation of ESP32-based webcams, enabling real-time video input for the facial recognition model.
-2. **Python-Arduino Integration via Serial Communication**: Python scripts are interfaced with Arduino microcontrollers using serial communication, enabling seamless interaction between the two platforms.
+3. **Python-Arduino Integration via Serial Communication**: Python scripts are interfaced with Arduino microcontrollers using serial communication, enabling seamless interaction between the two platforms.
-3. **Peripheral Integration with Arduino**: Various peripherals such as LCD displays and servo motors are interfaced with Arduino, enhancing the functionality and capabilities of the system.
+4. **Peripheral Integration with Arduino**: Various peripherals such as LCD displays and servo motors are interfaced with Arduino, enhancing the functionality and capabilities of the system.

 # Facerecognise.py